Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: OS collapse of regular EMS black holes

 \section{OS collapse of regular EMS black holes}

 Since Bardeen constructed the first example of the regular black hole metric, there have been efforts in constructing fundamental theories that admit such regular black holes.
-Notable examples include Einstein gravity coupled to the nonlinear electrodynamics, (e.g.~\cite{ABG:1998,ABG:1999,Fan:2016hvf,Li:2023yyw}) and quasi-topological pure gravity theory, e.g.~\cite{Bueno:2024dgm}.
+Notable examples include Einstein gravity coupled to the nonlinear electrodynamics (e.g.~\cite{ABG:1998,ABG:1999,Fan:2016hvf,Li:2023yyw}) and quasi-topological pure gravity theory, e.g.~\cite{Bueno:2024dgm}.
 In this appendix, we present an explicit example of the OS collapse of electrically-charged regular black holes in EMS gravity.
-We also present a representative collapse diagram, illustrating explicitly the absence of both a surface bounce and an apparent-horizon left vertex, in agreement with the discussion in Section \ref{sec:regular}.
+As in the RN example, the charge parameter $q$ characterizes the exterior electromagnetic field.
+In the corresponding GOS collapse framework, the FLRW bulk interior is assumed to be neutral and homogeneous.
+Consequently, the exterior charge is supported entirely by an idealized surface charge on $\Sigma$.
+We also present a representative collapse diagram, illustrating explicitly the absence of both a surface bounce and an apparent-horizon minimum, in agreement with the discussion in Section \ref{sec:regular}.

 We consider the EMS theory with action